Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 If not just for hair loss prevention and hair-boosting effects, both curcumin and resveratrol have profound beneficial effects on many of the diseases of aging.

-For hair loss prevention, try to consume at least one or two foods which contain both of these compounds in your diet on a daily basis.
+For hair loss prevention, try to consume at least one or two foods that contain both of these compounds in your diet on a daily basis.
 Alternatively, you can also take resveratrol and curcumin supplements, which will provide you with a much higher dose.